 This small, disc-shaped fish is easily recognized by its tasseled first dorsal fin; long, tapering second dorsal fin; and deeply forked tail, or caudal fin.

-The colors are striking: a gray background with bright silver flecks and several bold, black, vertical stripes.
+The Banggai cardinalfish’s colors are striking—bright silver flecks and several bold, black, vertical stripes adorn its gray body.

 The Banggai, along with most others in the cardinalfish family, feeds on plankton and small, bottom-dwelling crustaceans.